IRS Penalty Abatement for First-Time Penalties and Reasonable Cause

+You can request relief by filing Form 843.
 Any request must be accompanied by facts and circumstances to support it.
 You must be thorough and specific in every area.
+You need to present clear well-organized proof documenting all relevant facts.
 This is an area an IRS lawyer may be able to help you.
-Present specific organized proof documenting all relevant facts.

 - What happened and when.

-- Facts and circumstances that prevented your filing or paying tax.
+- The facts and circumstances that prevented you from filing or paying tax.

-- How facts and circumstances impacted your ability to file and or pay.
+- How your situation impacted your ability to file and/or pay.

-- In case of estate, trust or corporation did affected person or member of affected persons immediate family have sole authority to execute return or make deposit or payment.
+- In the case of estate, trust, or corporate return, the IRS will also consider who had the sole authority to execute the return or make a deposit or payment.